TomaszBielicki/green-site/README.md

 ###

-<p align="left">Green Site is a simple project created to practice the use of ARIA tags, which enhance web accessibility.
+<p align="left">Green Site is a project created to practice the use of ARIA tags, which enhance web accessibility.
 This project demonstrates best practices in semantic HTML and accessibility for users relying on assistive technologies.</p>

 ###